googlercolin/cnn_cuda/README.txt

-This lab uses the CNN algorithm described in the report.
+This lab uses the CNN algorithm described in the instructions.

 The input files consist of a CNN file describing the CNN and an input file containing a number of input matrices.
 The output files contain the output vectors for each input matrix.